 Plus500 vs IQ Option

-If you are reading this article, you are likely having trouble deciding whether Plus500 or IQ Option is the better Forex trading platform for you.
+If you are reading this article, you are likely having trouble deciding whether Plus500 or IQ Option is the better trading platform for you.
 While both platforms generally provide positive user experiences, there are some essential differences to note.

 In this Plus500 vs IQ Option comparison, we outline the highlights of each trading platform to help you make a more informed decision.
 We evaluate:

 - Features and Platforms

 - Security and Trust

 - Plus500 vs IQ Option - Verdict